ironsmile/logger/README.md

 The goal of this library is to be as simple as possible to use.
 It only adds the feature mentioned in the previous paragraph and nothing else.

+You can see [this package's documentation at godoc.org](https://godoc.org/github.com/ironsmile/logger).
+It is much more than what you will find in this README.

 ## Usage

 Logging is as simple as